English National Opera chorus to vote on industrial action after proposed cuts

 The performing arts and entertainment trade union Equity has said a ballot will open on January 4 which includes the potential for striking.

-Members of the chorus have said that the ENO has proposed plans to reduce chorus’ contracts to six months of the year and cut salaries by 40% as the opera company seeks to cost save after it was pulled from the the Arts Council England (ACE) grant portfolio.
+Chorus members have said the ENO has proposed to reduce chorus’ contracts to six months of the year and cut salaries by 40% as the opera company seeks to cost save after it was pulled from the the Arts Council England (ACE) grant portfolio.

 In November 2022, ACE offered the company £17 million over three years to relocate outside London after making the funding cut announcement.